-The American Health Care Academy offers a course specifically to this kind of disease.
-The course is designed to provide you all the information that you need when it comes to protecting yourself and the others from the bloodborne pathogens.
+The American CPR Care Association offers a course specifically designed around preventing bloodborne pathogen transmission.
+Take our bloodborne pathogen certification course today.
+The course provides you with all the information that you need when it comes to protecting yourself and others from bloodborne pathogens.

 To learn more about the course and the diseases covered, as well as other first aid and CPR skills, sign up today!